profanum429/v800_downloader/README.md

 v800_downloader
 ===============

+Update: Release 5 fixes a bug where some garbage data would result in thinking files and directories existed where they did not and had obviously faulty names.
+This has been fixed.
+I only saw this after I did a factory reset, so it might not occur in normal usage but it shouldn't be an issue now.

 Update: Release 4 now properly supports multisport sessions.
 Exported files will have a _(NUMBER) appended to them before the extension.
 This number is the order of the sport in the multisport session.
 Single sport sessions now have a _0 appended before the extension to represent that this is sport 1 of the session.

 Update: Release 3 still works with the new 1.0.12 firmware but right after the update you won't see any sessions since when the firmware updates all the sessions on the watch have their full set of data removed and leave only the statistics information behind.
 Any new activities will be downloadable :)